kevindmoore/easysqllibrary/README.md

 This will create a table named Meta with the fields version : INTEGER, database : TEXT and creationString : TEXT.

 ### Create the database
-To create a dataase, simply call:
+To create a database, simply call:

 ```
 DatabaseHelper databaseHelper = new DatabaseHelper("Slack");
 databaseHelper.createDatabase("User", User.class, Profile.class);
 ```

-This creates a Database named Slack with the main table name of Users, with two tables named user and profile.
+This creates a Database named Slack with the main table name of User, with two tables named user and profile.

 ### Get table values
 To get all of the items from a table, use the following: